aclemons/emailrelay/doc/reference.rst

 *   --interface \<ip-address-list\> (-I)

     Specifies the IP network addresses or interface names used to bind listening ports.
-By default listening ports for incoming SMTP, POP and administration connections will bind the 'any' address for IPv4 and for IPv6, ie.
+By default listening ports for incoming SMTP_, POP_ and administration connections will bind the 'any' address for IPv4 and for IPv6, ie.
     *0.0.0.0* and *::*.
 Multiple addresses can be specified by using the option more than once or by using a comma-separated list.
 Use a prefix of *smtp=*,